Monstrous M-theory: Monstrous M-theory in

-\textit{A priori}, the $196,884$-dimensional degrees of freedom of the massless spectrum of M$^{2}$-theory can be realized in various ways at the Lagrangian level.
-Here, we will attempt at writing down a general Lagrangian for M$^{2}$-theory.
+\textit{A priori}, the purely bosonic $196,884$-dimensional degrees of freedom of the massless spectrum of M$^{2}$-theory can be realized in various ways at the Lagrangian level.
+Here, within the framework defined above, we will attempt at writing down a general Lagrangian for bosonic part of M$^{2}$-theory.